bbauska/JS-jQuery-JSON/README.md

 7. Code Walkthrough: Profile, Positions, Education, and JSON

 <ul>
-  <li>Reading: Assignment Specification: Profiles, Positions, and Education</li>
+  <li>4.07: Assignment Specification: Profiles, Positions, and Education</li>
 </ul>

-8. Bonus Office Hours: Montreal, Quebec
+8. Office Hours: Montreal, Quebec
-9. Fun: Chuck Pretends he is a Travel Show (Paris)
+9. Chuck Pretends he is a Travel Show (Paris)

 <ul>
-  <li>Reading: Keep Learning with Michigan Online</li>
+  <li>4.09: Keep Learning with Michigan Online</li>
 </ul>
+<h6>end of syllabus</h6>

-<h4>Textbook & Course Resources</h4>
+<h4>1.00 Textbook & Course Resources</h4>

 <p>This course uses an open and free textbook titled, "The Missing Link: An Introduction
 to <a href="https://milneopentextbooks.org/the-missing-link-an-introduction-to-web-development-and-programming/">
-Web Development and Programming"</a>.
-Please utilize the Resources section for downloadable slides, web links, and other resources by module.</p>
+Web Development and Programming"</a>.</p>
+<p>Please utilize the Resources section for downloadable slides, web links, and other
+resources by module.</p>

 <div align="right">